-Florida Retirement System - The System participates in the Florida Retirement System (FRS), a cost-sharing multiple-employer public-employee retirement system administered by the State of Florida, Department of Management Services, Division of Retirement, to provide retirement and survivor benefits to participating public employees.
+Florida Retirement System - The System participates in the Florida Retirement System ("FRS"), a cost-sharing multiple-employer public-employee retirement system administered by the State of Florida, Department of Management Services, Division of Retirement, to provide retirement and survivor benefits to participating public employees.
 Chapter 121, Florida Statutes, establishes the authority for participant eligibility, contribution requirements, vesting eligibility, and benefit provisions.
 The financial statements and other supplementary information for the FRS are included in the Comprehensive Annual Financial Report of the State of Florida, which may be obtained from the DFS.
 FRS also issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by contacting the State of Florida, Department of Management Services, Division of Retirement, Research, Education and Policy Section, P.O.
 Box 9000, Tallahassee, Florida 32315-9000 or by calling (850) 488-5706.

-Retiree Health Insurance Subsidy Program - In 1987, the Florida Legislature established through Section 112.363, Florida Statutes, the Retiree Health Insurance Subsidy (HIS) to assist retirees of all state-administered retirement systems in paying health insurance costs.
+Retiree Health Insurance Subsidy Program - In 1987, the Florida Legislature established through Section 112.363, Florida Statutes, the Retiree Health Insurance Subsidy ("HIS") to assist retirees of all State-administered retirement systems in paying health insurance costs.
 The HIS is a cost-sharing multiple-employer defined benefit pension plan.
-For the fiscal years ended June 30, 2012 and 2011, eligible retirees or beneficiaries received a monthly retiree health insurance subsidy payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
+For the fiscal years ended June 30, 2014 and 2013, eligible retirees or beneficiaries received a monthly retiree health insurance subsidy payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
 The payments to individual retirees or beneficiaries were at least \$30, but not more than \$150 per month during each of the fiscal years.
 To be eligible to receive the HIS, a retiree under any State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.

 The HIS is funded by required contributions from FRS participating employers.
-For each of the years ended June 30, 2012 and 2011, the System contributed 1.11% of payroll for all active employees covered by the FRS, which is included in the amounts disclosed below.
+For the years ended June 30, 2014 and 2013, the System contributed 1.20% and 1.11%, respectively of payroll for all active employees covered by the FRS, which is included in the amounts disclosed below.
 This contribution was added to the amount submitted for retirement contributions and was deposited in a separate trust fund from which HIS payments are authorized.
 If these contributions fail to provide full subsidy benefits to all participants, the subsidy payments may be reduced or canceled.

-The State of Florida's implementation of GASB Statement No. 43 resulted in a reevaluation of the HIS classification as a "postemployment benefit other than a pension" and its reclassification as a "pension benefit."
-The accounting and financial reporting for the HIS is now governed by GASB Statement No. 27, Accounting for Pensions by State and Local Governmental Employers, which was implemented for the fiscal year ending June 30, 2007, the transition year.
+The accounting and financial reporting for the HIS is governed by GASB Statement No. 27, Accounting for Pensions by State and Local Governmental Employers.
 Further disclosures and other supplementary information for the HIS are included in the Comprehensive Annual Financial Report of the State of Florida, which may be obtained from the DFS.